 - 1. Students need to wear proper protective clothing - 2.
-Students need to ensure that biological waste is disposed of correctly - i.e. use of cin bins.
-What is a cin bin? - 3.
-Students need to be aware of particular hazards associated with - products, instruments e.g. electrolysis needles, chemicals, wax pots.

-4. All electrical machines will be serviced annually (copy kept in safety statement)
+Students need to ensure that biological waste is disposed of correctly i.e. use of cin bin. - 3.
+Students need to be aware of particular hazards associated with - products, instruments e.g. electrolysis needles, chemicals, wax pots. - 4.
+All electrical machines will be serviced annually (copy kept in safety statement)